 - What measures will be taken to ensure resources are used efficiently to ultimately serve the clients’ interests?

-- How can technology be properly utilized to not only create greater organizational efficiency, but also to help the client?
+- How can technology be effectively used to create greater organizational efficiency and help the client?

 Treat Staff with Respect